NeoAzareth/HHManagementWebApp/README.md

 GitHub link to android version: <br>
 https://github.com/NeoAzareth/HhManagementApp

 This web application is one of my first "big" projects.
-I was developed as an school assignment and it has been updated by me three times.
+It was developed as an school assignment and it has been updated by me three times.
 The first version was designed so that it would create the objects necessary to function at login and store those objects in the session so that all pages would be able to use them.
 It was fast but I was concerned with security issues and decided to recode it.